Engineering

 You Don't Need GPT-4 for That: Small Models and Edge Agents

-The assumption that frontier models are required for agentic function calling is wrong — and for healthcare AI, it can also be a compliance liability.
-Here's when a fine-tuned 7B model is the right architecture, and when it isn't.
+Frontier models aren't required for agentic function calling.
+For healthcare AI, assuming they are can also be a compliance liability.
+When a fine-tuned 7B model is the right architecture, and when it isn't.

 EngineeringRead more →